Orthogonal-Research-Lab/Cybernetics-and-Systems/Game Theory/Ideological Tit-for-Tat/Notes.md

 * ideological arms race is where each player converges to an ideological strategy not aligned with the empirical strategy predicted by an optimal rational model.

+* ideological reciprocal altruism is where each player converges to an ideological strategy that is aligned with the empirical strategy predicted by an optimal rational model.

 <p align="center">
   <img width="256" height="205" src="https://user-images.githubusercontent.com/38323286/64917914-305ee800-d75c-11e9-865d-abd90bfe2a56.jpg">
 </p>